theproadam/renderXF/README.md

 ![Culling Example](https://i.imgur.com/I6QNBsm.png)

 ### Buffer caching
-The drawing and depth buffer can both be saved
+The drawing and depth buffer can both be saved.
+This can hugely improve performance by just rendering what is moving.
 ```c#
 //Initialize renderX and the Cached Buffer
 renderX GL = new renderX(1920, 1080, this.Handle);